VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->

 Chaotica is **free for noncommercial use**, and can render up to 1.23 megapixel images (e.g. 1280x960 resolution) and up to 30 second 480p animations without a licence.
-A **Chaotica HD (45 USD)** licence for casual users who want to create high quality desktop wallpapers up to 4 megapixels (e.g. 2560x1600) and 720p animations up to 3 minutes long is available at a very low price point.
-The professional **Chaotica Studio (109 USD)** licence has no still image or animation limitations at all. *prices are from time of writing
+A **Chaotica HD (45 USD)** licence for casual users who want to create high quality desktop wallpapers up to 4 megapixels (e.g. 2560x1600) and 720p animations up to 3 minutes long is available at a low price point.
+The professional **Chaotica Studio (109 USD)** license has no still image or animation limitations at all. *prices are from time of writing

 <--->